Zirconium alloys: Influence of loading conditions on deformation modes

-Kaschner and Gray observe that yield stress increase with increasing strain rate in the range of 0.001 s−1 and 3500 s−1, and that the strain rate sensitivity in the yield stress is higher when uniaxially compressing along texture components with predominantly prismatic planes than basal planes.
+Kaschner and Gray observe that yield stress increases with increasing strain rate in the range of 0.001 s−1 and 3500 s−1, and that the strain rate sensitivity in the yield stress is higher when uniaxially compressing along texture components with predominantly prismatic planes than basal planes.
 They conclude that the rate sensitivity of the flow stress is consistent with Peierls forces inhibiting dislocation motion in low-symmetry metals during slip-dominated deformation.
 This is valid in the early stages of room temperature deformation, which in Zr is usually slip-dominated.

 Samples compressed along texture components with predominantly prismatic planes yield at lower stresses than texture components with predominantly basal planes, consistent with the higher critical resolved shear stress for <𝑐 + 𝑎> pyramidal slip compared to <𝑎> prismatic slip.
-In a Transmission electron microscopy study of room temperature deformed zirconium, McCabe et al. observed only <𝑎> dislocations in samples with prismatic texture, which were presumed to lie on prismatic planes.
+In a transmission electron microscopy study of room temperature deformed zirconium, McCabe et al. observed only <𝑎> dislocations in samples with prismatic texture, which were presumed to lie on prismatic planes.
 Both <𝑎> (prismatic) and <112̅3̅> <𝑐 + 𝑎> ({101̅1} pyramidal) slip were observed in samples with basal texture at room temperature, but only <𝑎> dislocations were observed in the same sample at liquid nitrogen temperature.

 At quasi-static strain rates, McCabe et al. only observed T1 twinning in samples compressed along a plate direction with a prismatic texture component along the loading axis.
 They did not observe T1 twinning in samples compressed along basal textures to 25% strain.
 Kaschner and Gray observe that deformation at high strain rates (3000s−1) produces more twins than at quasi-static strain rates, but the twin types activated were not identified.